 GW Theatre Company and writer Mike Harris, have been producing powerful, thought provoking and memorable issue-based dramas for 34 years – tackling the most pressing, complex and sensitive social issues to provoke thinking, debate and learning with children and young people.
 The company is acclaimed for its unique ability to produce challenging, funny and intensely humane productions with a proven capacity to effect personal and social change.
 Educational resources are built around all performance work and we always works in close collaboration and partnership with children, young people, families, schools, colleges, local authorities, appropriate professionals and major social agencies.

 Over the last 7 years GW Theatre has worked closely with, and been funded by a number of local authorities to develop two theatre productions designed to educate, empower and protect primary and secondary age children against child sexual exploitation and abuse.
 The first was ‘Somebody’s Sister, Somebody’s Daughter’, a powerful drama for young people aged 14 up about sexual exploitation, with a particular emphasis on sexual grooming, sexting and social media pressures.
 Without preaching or being sexually graphic in any way it dramatises the dangers and complex issues involved in this most sensitive of subjects.
 It has toured nationally to over 55,000 people since 2013 and there is also a 15 minute film based on the story.
 The impact of the play was very significant and included over 150 young people coming forward to make a disclosure and seek help.

 The second was ‘Mr Shapeshifter’, an exciting modern fairy tale for 9-11 year olds about the way some adults abuse the trust of children and how young people can work together and with trusted adults to help protect themselves.
 This play has been touring to young people all over the country since 2015, and is still available for bookings.
-Over the last two years it has been performed extensively in West Yorkshire primary schools as part of a county wide CSE prevention project funded by the Office of the West Yorkshire Police and Crime Commissioner.
+Across 2016-2018 it was performed extensively in West Yorkshire primary schools as part of a county wide CSE prevention project funded by the Office of the West Yorkshire Police and Crime Commissioner.
 In 2018 the experiences of some of the 9-11 years who saw the play were the subject of an independent academic evaluation.